nisaha/DATA_VISUALIZATION_ON_POWER_BI/README.md

 ## Business Context/Summary:

 The objective of the exercise is working and managing multiple tables.
-As part of this exercise, I am loading the data from multiple sources and defining and managing relationships between them.
-I will be using the DAX syntax to enhance the dataset.
+As part of this exercise, I loaded the data from multiple sources and defined and managed relationships between them.
+I used the DAX syntax to enhance the dataset.

 ## Situation